R Rochin Chandra (Professor)

 In 2013, he completed his MBA and went on to obtain a PhD in Criminal Justice from the University of Cincinnati, USA, where he also taught courses in Criminology and Policing as adjunct professor and distance learning facilitator for two years, until 2015.

 His zeal for education prompted him to establish the Mewat Engineering College at Nuh, Haryana, as the Chief Executive Officer of Haryana Waqf Board.
 His intellect, coupled with a deep desire for public service, also makes him one of the most influential TedX speakers today.

 Currently, he is leading a major research project, commissioned by the Bureau of Police Research & Development, which aims at determining the conditions leading to conviction in child rape cases.

 D. Roopa Moudhgil, IPS

-Ms. Roopa D Moudgil, a valiant IPS officer from Karnataka’s Davangere, is the Associate Mentor and Honorary Co-Chair of the Evidence-Based Policing Network, housed within the Center for Criminology and Public Policy (CCPP)
+Ms. Roopa D Moudgil, a valiant IPS officer from Karnataka’s Davangere, is the Honorary Co-Chair of the Evidence-Based Policing Network, housed within the Center for Criminology and Public Policy (CCPP)

 Ms. Roopa was the first woman to go on to become an IPS officer in Karnataka.
 It came as no surprise when the revolutionary police officer, who is often in the news for her proactive role in maintaining law and order, decided in 2019 to pledge her support to a worthy cause such as the CCPP that aims to produce actionable research on crime, policing and justice.